 Creek Junction Trailhead – 21285 Creek Junction Road, Jefferson National Forest, Damascus, VA 24236

 Green Cove Station – Green Cove Community Center, 41221 County Road 600, Jefferson National Forest, Damascus, VA 24236

 Whitetop Station – Whitetop Gap Road, Whitetop, VA 24292 (note this is NOT Whitetop Mountain but the community of Whitetop, VA)

 Biking the Lower Section: From Abingdon to Alvarado Station

 The best reason to bike the lower section is that it’s the most scenic part.
 You can see out to White Top Mountain and the rolling hills of the Appalachians.

-Here, visitors can use the restroom, get maps, water, merch and see the “Old Mollie”, a fully restored steam engine.
+Here, visitors can use the restroom, get a trail map, water, and merch and see the “Old Mollie,” a fully restored steam engine.

-The scenery on the lower segment of the Virginia Creeper Bike Trail is stunning from the jump, especially in the fall with the changing colors.
+The scenery on the lower segment of the Virginia Creeper Bike Trail is stunning from the jump, especially in the fall, with the changing colors.
 Riding over the crackling leaves and smelling that distinctly fall scent in the air is blissful.